victoria-mansfield/V_Power/README.md

-# V_Power
+# savvy.power
-R package of simulation-based power analysis functions
+Repo for power analysis simulation functions that can be used in future study planning